 Chinese customers like to share their opinions after the purchase of a product as they also rely on the opinions of others before buying.
 Thus, the way a company is able to shape a positive customer experience before, during and after the conversion, influences the customer’s decision to become loyal or even to become a prescriber.

 So a big difference is that the Chinese consumer enters the loyalty loop more quickly and the challenge is then to make your consumer stick in this loyalty loop.

-However, although there is theoretical understandings of the Chinese customer journey, experts at Daxue Consulting truly believe that a customer journey map is unique and has to be designed ex nihilo for each brand.
+However, although there is theoretical understandings of the Chinese customer journey, experts in Consumer Experience Management in China at Daxue Consulting truly believe that a customer journey map is unique and has to be designed ex nihilo for each brand.

 Although the share of online luxury goods sales remains currently small, it is important to note its rapid growth.
 Driven by changes in consumer behaviour and the omnichannel development in luxury brands, the share of luxury goods sales through online channels is expected to continue to increase.